SEND

 The school aims to:

-- Promote the early identification of pupils with SEND, Meet the needs of pupils with SEND and remove barriers to learning by providing appropriate interventions.
+Promote the early identification of pupils with SEND, Meet the needs of pupils with SEND and remove barriers to learning by providing appropriate support and strategies.

-- Ensure that they have equal access to a broad and balanced curriculum which has been differentiated to meet individual needs and abilities.
+Ensure that SEND pupils have equal access to a broad and balanced curriculum which has been differentiated to meet individual needs and abilities.

-- Promote an awareness amongst staff of the range of difficulties experienced by pupils and provide training opportunities with the view to support high quality provision and teaching.
+Promote an awareness amongst staff of the range of difficulties experienced by SEND pupils and provide training opportunities with the view to support high quality provision and teaching.

-- Maximise the opportunities for pupils to join in with all school activities.
+Maximise the opportunities for SEND pupils to join in with all school activities.

-- Encourage pupils to express their views and to be involved with their learning.
+Encourage SEND pupils to express their views and to be involved with their learning.

 SECTION 4 INCLUSION